 If you can’t pay your bill in full and on time each month, the rest of the balance carries over to the next billing cycle.
 You build up interest charges on the portion of your balance that isn’t paid on time.
-As a result, it’s generally a good idea to pay off your balance on your credit card each month and avoid carrying it over.
+So it’s generally a good idea to pay off your balance on your credit card each month and avoid carrying it over.
 If you don’t, you’ll spend more on your purchases in the long run, depending on how much interest accrues.
 And carrying a balance could also negatively affect your credit.

-Read more to learn about the impact that carrying a credit card balance can have on your financial health.
+Read more to learn about how carrying a credit card balance can impact your financial health.

 - What does it mean to carry a credit card balance?

 - What is a good credit card balance?

 - What’s the difference between a minimum payment, statement balance and credit card balance?

 If you don’t pay your credit card bill on time and in full each month, whatever’s left (the unpaid balance) gets carried over to the next billing cycle.
 If you carry a balance, you’ll most likely be charged interest on the portion of the balance you didn’t pay based on the annual percentage rate, or APR, of your card.